BejinB/ODD2023-Datascience-Ex-05/README.md

 ![image](https://github.com/ASHWINKUMAR2903/ODD2023-Datascience-Ex-05/assets/119407186/96a9a687-0c38-47a8-8fdd-e86586a249f2)

 # RESULT:
-The above Feature Generation process has been Executed Seccessfully.
+The above Feature Generation process has been Executed Successfully.